RaviTambade/Angular/Services.md

 ```

 In this example, we've created an ApiService class that uses the HttpClient module to retrieve data from an API endpoint.
-We've marked this class as an injectable service using the @Injectable decorator, and we've also specified that we want this service to be provided at the root level of our application.
+We've marked this class as an injectable service using the<b> @Injectable </b> decorator, and we've also specified that we want this service to be provided at the root level of our application.

 Now let's create a component that uses this service to retrieve and display the data: